-Laura researches the dispersion of biological material in the atmosphere
+Laura researches the effects of weather and climate on the spread of biological material and other pollutants in the atmosphere.

 As part of the Atmospheric Dispersion and Air Quality Group, Laura helps maintain the capability of the Met Office to provide scientific support to the UK government, its agencies and other academic institutes during emergency situations such as animal and plant disease outbreaks, volcanic eruptions, nuclear incidents and large fires.